-Almac announces launch of Next Generation Sequencing service for personalized medicine
+Almac announces launch of Next Generation Sequencing service for personalised medicine

 August 21, 2012